hicommonwealth/commonwealth/.github/ISSUE_TEMPLATE/2_feature_query.md

 ---
-name: "Platform: Projection Feature Request"
+name: Query Feature Request
-about: Use this template for requesting a projection feature within a user story.
+about: Use this template for requesting a query within a user story.
-labels: projection, enhancement, needs estimate
+labels: query, enhancement, needs estimate
+title: 🟩 <Query Name>
 ---

 # Description